Last updated: August 2019

 Breaking down business silos

-The digital trends that have been outlined here all have implications for the way that businesses need to coordinate resources to support customers in an omnichannel environment.
+The digital customer experience trends that have been outlined here all have implications for the way that businesses need to coordinate resources to support customers in an omnichannel environment.
 The old notion of neatly separated customer channels that were supported by neat silos in the business no longer exists.
 Instead the customer exists in a continuum and is trying to deal with businesses in various ways that make sense to the individual customer.

 Customers are becoming increasingly intolerant of the friction that arises when silos within the business are unable to effectively meet customer needs.
 This means that organisations need to address this shift in customer expectations.
 Therefore, in future successful businesses will be those who are able to deliver consistent customer experiences across all channels.